 This often leads to an increase in anxiety, increase in negative self-talk, increase in withdrawing from friends and family.

-How I help my quiet teens:
+How I help teens:

 2. I help them find language that describes how they are feeling.